Everything you want to know

 Let’s talk about what you mean by “manager” first.
 We are deeply convinced that our students will get great job offers after (or even before) their graduation, that they will be able to build their own businesses, and that they will change the world if they want to.
 Does that mean that our students can become managers?
 Sure!
 But being a Digital Pioneer means way more.
 It means being curious about the world of digital products all the time, aiming for the next big breakthrough in your area of expertise, and never losing the passion for creating things with your own hands.
 If that sounds good, CODE will definitely be the right place for you.

 Why not?
 If you feel that you still have a lot to learn in digital product development, give it a try.
 We believe in talent and in passion and if you are willing to bring that to our learning environment, we could not be happier.
-Please note that studying at CODE will be challenging and that you will need to invest most of your energy and time in it.
+You would not be alone- quite a few of our students already have some previous work or study experience.

 Well, I guess we should first talk a little more before we can answer your question.
 What do you want to achieve by studying at CODE?
 Did you feel something was lacking in your previous education?
 Do you “just” want to get a Bachelor’s degree?
 We are up for anything, as long as we feel that CODE can honestly help you learn something.
 Let’s have a cup of coffee or tea and talk it out.

 A Bachelor’s degree from CODE will not be just as good as a Bachelor’s degree from another university or university of applied sciences.
 In fact, we are aiming for much more.
-As a CODE student you will have two things to distinguish yourself from many other students: a track record of impressive software projects and products you have been working on, extensive collaboration and teamwork experience with those project teams, and your personal competence profile.
+As a CODE student you will have two things to distinguish yourself from many other students: a track record of impressive software projects and products you have been working on, extensive collaboration and teamwork experience with those project teams.
+In addition, you’ll have completed a range of highly relevant academic modules.
 Based on this, a future employer will get an exact idea of your actual skills and work experience.
 Sounds good?
 You’re welcome.

-Study programs at CODE start once a year in September.
-Lectures, workshops, mentoring sessions and projects take place from September to April, with a break for Christmas.
-This way we make sure that everyone puts a strong focus on their studies and their individual goals for the year.
-From May to August there are no fixed dates that require your presence at the CODE campus, though it will be open (and populated with professors, lecturers and staff) and you will be most welcome there.
+The fall semester starts at the end of August.
+Lectures, workshops, projects and exams take place from September to December, with a break from Christmas until the end of January.
+The spring semester starts in February and ends with assessments in May.
+From June to August there are no fixed dates that require your presence at the CODE campus, though it will be open (and populated with professors, lecturers and staff) and you will be most welcome there to work on your personal projects.

 Always go with the choice that scares you the most, because that’s the one that is going to require the most from you.Caroline Myss, Author